adomokos/climb_that_mountain/blog/2018/06/haskell-stack-vs-stackage-explained.md

 I grabbed all the package names from LTS-11.13, I counted 2474 packages that got tested against each other for this particular LTS release.
 Kudos to the Stackage Curator [Team](https://github.com/commercialhaskell/stackage/blob/master/CURATORS.md) for making sure we will only use packages that are playing nice with each other!

-(Thanks to Dan for proofreading my post.
-He pointed out a couple of inaccuracies, this writing is more accurate with his feedback.)
+(Thanks to Dan for proofreading my post, this writing is more accurate with his feedback.)